Offshore Portfolio Bonds Explained

-Please note, the following article is for generic information purposes only, and does not constitute advice.
+Please note, the following article is for general information purposes only and does not constitute advice.

 Portfolio bonds sometimes get called wrappers, because they effectively wrap up all your investments in one place for ease of management.
 That is, portfolio bonds enable you to bring all your investments under one umbrella – and this is what makes them such a convenient investment choice.

 Since you have all your investments in one place, this allows you to view the portfolio performance easily, and make quick and accurate decisions when necessary.

 Portfolio bonds are very flexible and potentially advantageous if you’re working with an advisor towards the overall management of your financial position.